 Root Canal Treatment

-Root canal treatment can save an infected tooth from otherwise certain extraction—it’s a proven procedure that will leave your mouth healthy and strong while restoring its natural appearance.
+Root canal treatment can save an infected tooth from otherwise needing to be extracted—it’s a proven procedure that will leave your mouth healthy and strong while restoring its natural appearance.

+Root canal treatment removes bacteria from an infected or inflamed root canal to prevent reinfection and save the natural tooth.
 A tooth’s inner structure consists of a soft, delicate material called the pulp.
-This material is normally protected by the tough enamel material that surrounds it.
-However, a potentially serious infection can occur if harmful bacteria are able to access the inside pulp.
+This material is normally protected by the tough enamel material that surrounds it, but a potentially serious infection can occur if harmful bacteria are able to access the inside pulp.
 This happens occasionally due to deep cavities or unexpected injuries.
+During a root canal, the infected pulp is removed and the inside of your tooth is cleaned, filled, and sealed.
 If you don’t receive treatment, you could likely lose your tooth.
 Root canal treatment is a great solution to overcome a serious inner tooth infection.

 How do I know if my root canal is infected?